KQM-git/TCL/common-terms.md

 **Trigger** = If a targetable entity has an existing aura, the next elemental source will act as a trigger for a reaction.

-**Unit Modifier** = A system of modifiers that apply to the triggers of reactions.
+**Unit Modifier** = A system of modifiers that apply to elemental sources.

-* This modifier can increase or decrease how much of the aura is consumed in said reactions.
+* This modifier can increase or decrease how much of the aura is consumed in reactions.

 ## Mechanics